bytecodealliance/component-docs/component-model/src/design/component-model-concepts.md

 used to formally define functionality for WebAssembly components.
-WIT gives WebAssembly components the ability to express type signatures in a language-agnostic way, so any component binary can be both checked and executed.
+WIT gives WebAssembly components the ability to express type signatures in a language-agnostic way, so any component binary can be checked, composed and executed.

 ### Interfaces